 General notes on this boat

 15 Sep 1999.
 On 15 Sept 1999 the Norwegian minesweeper KNM Tyr located the wreck of U-735 at a depth of 195m (640ft) during a routine training mission in Oslofjord (although it has been suggested the navy was asked to look in that specific spot for the boat).
-The wreck was filmed by an ROV and is in fine shape, apart from the aft section, which is heavily damaged.
-Its position is just off Horten at 59.28,2 N 010.29,3 E.
+The wreck was filmed by an ROV and is in fine shape apart from some heavy damage to the stern.
+It lies just off Horten at 59.28,2 N 010.29,3 E.

 Men lost from U-boats